-My Recommended Places in London:
+Our Recommended Places to Visit in London:

 Barbacao – Barbacao is Jamie Olivers restaurant specializing in Steak and located in a very nice complex with window views of St Pauls.
 Food is exceptional and the atmosphere is romantic with St Paul in perfect view and tables lit by candle light.
 Price wise, it ain’t cheap, but it won’t rob the bank.
 Dinner will be about 60-80 USD per person with a drink (but there are cheaper options on the menu)

-Burger and Lobster – My go to place to take visitors because it’s good, affordable (about 40$ without drink per person) and in central London.
+Burger and Lobster – Our go to place to take visitors because it’s good, affordable (about 40$ without drink per person) and in central London.
 They only have two things, gourmet burgers and lobster.
 I recommend the steamed lobster.
 For a whole lobster, 22 quid is a steal in London.

 Dinner by Heston Blumenthal – If you really want to splurge and have an amazing meal and experience, Dinner by Heston Blumenthal (Michelin chef), which is located in the Mandarin Oriental Hotel in central, will do the trick.
 Depending on what you select and how many bottles of wine you have, think Barbacao or double, price wise.
 But it’s amazing!
 Be sure to try Blumenthal’s meat fruit.
 It’s where he takes meat dishes and makes them look like fruit.
 The mandarin which is really foie gras is absolutely amazing!